What You Need in a Ghostwriting Contract

 My job is to create a well-written manuscript that is as error free as I can get it.
 I work with a few proofreaders and editors to produce an as near-perfect product as possible.
 I think it’s important to have a number of eyes review the final document before turning it over to the client.

-It’s important to address copyright issues, making it clear that the client will own all the rights to the final work.
+It’s important to address copyright issues in your ghostwriting contract, making it clear that the client will own all the rights to the final work.
 They are the author.
 It’s their book and they can publish it in any form they desire.
 As a ghostwriter, I own no claim or rights to the work.